 A sudden or unexpected death at home or other private residence when a physician is not present should be reported to the local law enforcement authority immediately.
 Do not disturb the body.
 When the police arrive, they will notify the proper authorities for removal of the body.
 Let the police know your preference of funeral home.
 Depending on the circumstances of death, it may be required that the remains be first transported to and/or released by the County Medical Examiner.
 When death at home is anticipated, normally the patient is under Hospice care.
 When the death occurs, you should contact Hospice.
 Hospice will often facilitate many of the procedures listed above, including contact with the funeral home of your choice.

-In general, next-of-kin are determined in the following order: spouse; children; grandchildren; parents; siblings; nieces and nephews; grandparents; aunts and uncles; first cousins.
-If there are several next-of-kin within the same degree of kinship (for example, the spouse is dead and there are several children living), then most funeral directors will require that all the next-of-kin be in agreement before proceeding.
-The law has no provision for “majority rule.”
+In general, next-of-kin are determined in the following order: funeral representative; spouse; children; grandchildren; parents; grandparents; siblings; nieces and nephews; aunts, uncles, and first cousins.
+If there are several next-of-kin within the same degree of kinship (for example, the spouse is deceased and there are several children living), then most funeral directors will require that all the next-of-kin be in agreement before proceeding.
 If problems reaching agreement are anticipated, it is best to work out an understanding or accommodation prior to death in order to avoid delays and legal entanglements once the death has occurred.

 Under Michigan law, authorization of funeral arrangements can be made only by the next-of-kin.
 Their wishes supersede the expressed wishes of the deceased contained in the deceased’s will or other written or oral communication.
 The only exception to this is if the deceased has arranged for his or her body to be donated to medical science, in which case, by statute, the deceased’s wishes must be respected.
+In the case of arrangements involving cremation, the necessary authorizations must be made by the majority of next-of-kin.
+For example, if four children are in charge of arrangements, then three (not two) must be in agreement regarding this decision.
 The personal representative or executor of the estate has no special authority to make funeral arrangements contrary to the wishes of the next-of-kin.